Mackevv/dsa-learning/Tree 1/tree/tree.md

 ## Actual application exercise

 <u>Title:</u> File System Structure<br>
 <u>Statement:</u> Design a tree-based file system structure where each node represents a directory and can contain multiple files or sub-directories.
-Implement functions to add new files/directories, delete files/directories, and traverse the file system.
+Implement functions to add new files/directories, and traverse the file system.

+Correction of this exercise in `fs_tree.c` file

 # Binary tree
 ## LeetCode